OpenGeoHub/SoilSamples/docs/index.md

-Datasets listed here, assuming compatible open license, are afterwards imported into the [**Global compilation of soil chemical and physical properties and soil classes**](https://gitlab.com/openlandmap/) and eventually used to create better open soil information across countries.
+Datasets listed here, assuming compatible open license, are afterwards imported into the [**Global compilation of soil chemical and physical properties and soil classes**](https://gitlab.com/openlandmap/) and eventually used to create a better open soil information across countries.
 The specific objectives of this initiative are:

 -   To enable data digitization, import and binding + harmonization,\